kaby76/swigged.cuda/README.md

 add the package "swigged.cuda" from the nuget package manager console.

 Set up the build of your C# application with Platform = "AnyCPU", Configuration = "Debug" or "Release".
-In the Properties for the application, either un-check "Prefer 32-bit" if you want to run as 64-bit app, or checked if you want to run as a 32-bit app.
+In the Properties for the application, uncheck "Prefer 32-bit".
+Note--You must uncheck Prefer 32-bit because the NVIDIA GPU Toolkit version 9 does not support 32-bit targets at all.

-*You will need to copy swigged.cuda.native.dll to the executable directory.*
+*You may need to copy swigged.cuda.native.dll to the executable directory.*

-Note, CUDA development normally requires VS 2015.
-However, there is no such restriction when using Swigged.cuda.
-However, if you intend to build a private copy of the wrapper API, you will need VS 2015 to compile the native libary of Swigged.cuda.
+Note, you must be using Visual Studio 2017 version 15.4.5 or earlier of VS 2017.
+Unfortunately, the GPU Toolkit Version 9 does not work with Visual Studio 15.5.x!!

 # Example #